-For anyone who’s worked in the recruitment profession, you know that hiring can be feast or famine.
+Anyone who has worked in the recruitment profession knows that hiring can be a feast or a famine.
 In a tight labor market, the proportion of candidates to available jobs is low and the competition to hire them can be fierce.
-Many employers would prefer a slack labor market, where you have a sea of available and qualified candidates, but even when the market is tight, you can find the right talent with the right strategies.
+Many employers would prefer a slack labor market, where you have a sea of available and qualified candidates.
+However, even when the market is tight, you can find the right talent with the right strategies.

 Hiring Tips for a Tight Labor Market